ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/collision_monitor/configuring_collision_detector_node.md

 Type: `double` Default: `N/A`

 :   Circle radius.
-Used for `circle` type.
+Used for `"circle"` type.
 Causes an error, if not specialized.

 ### **`<polygon_name>.action_type`**